 Q. How many tickets are available each hour?

-A. Currently, 40 tickets will be available every half-hour (80 per hour) without exceeding a 176-guest limit in the combined gallery space of 21,000 square feet.
-This is a ratio recommended by the Association of Art Museum Directors and aligned with Metro Nashville’s guidelines of opening entertainment and cultural venues.
+A. Limited tickets will be available every half-hour following a ratio recommended by the Association of Art Museum Directors and aligned with current Metro Nashville’s guidelines of opening entertainment and cultural venues.
 This may mean that we are not able to accommodate everyone for their preferred time slot.
 Your patience is appreciated.

 Q. If I have a complimentary ticket voucher, will I be able to use it?